 Finally, their legion-specific stratagem, Precision Volley, adds 1 to all Hit rolls for your Titans at long range for 2CP.
 Combined with Pinpoint Accuracy, the True Messengers are able to unleash absolutely devastating firepower at long range, allowing them to focus down the legs or body of an opposing Titan with devastating effectiveness.
 Save this stratagem for when you have at least one target either without voids or on their last point so you can make it count.

 Praesagius have a unique Princeps Seniores with Crusader, allowing you to fire during the combat phase with a -2 modifier when under Full Stride orders.
-At first this may sound odd or underwhelming compared to the traits in the core rules, however we feel it has one solid use case: a Claw Lord.
+At first this may sound odd or underwhelming compared to the traits in the core rules, however we feel it has one solid use case: a melee Titan (whether that’s a Reaver or Warlord is your call).

 Close combat with a Warlord typically suffers from two major disadvantages: the Warlord’s ponderous 4”/6” movement, and its somewhat unreliable WS of 5+.
 Crusader gives you a solid way around the first of those by allowing you to fire even while moving at Full Stride across the board.
 Take a vulcan megabolter array or paired gatling blasters on your carapace to unload 12 shots hitting on 5+ at whatever you can line up, keeping in mind that the second move from your Full Stride order comes complete with another turn you can use to line up your chosen target.
 Once you’ve closed the gap, the claw’s phenomenal strength 12 and accuracy of +2 will let you absolutely obliterate whatever you close with, letting you hit on 5+ after a Full Stride activation and 3+ in subsequent rounds.